STAT 385 Summer 2025 Unofficial Syllabus

 Statistics Programming Methods (STAT 385) is a programming course designed to establish the foundations of statistical computing.
 Potential topics include the following: command line operations, version control, objects, control structures, user-defined functions, mathematics (arithmetic, algebra, calculus), statistics (data and randomization), arrays, linear algebra and matrix manipulation, algorithms, string manipulation, regular expression, and debugging code.

 This course is an asynchronous online course without a traditional daily lecture format.
-The instructor will provide readings, coding files, notes, and videos.
+The Instructor provides readings, coding files, notes, and videos.
 Some videos may be shared as supplemental to the readings.
-Readings are the primary source of learning material and will contain examples and code.
+Readings are the primary source of learning material and contains examples and code.
 Readings should be read and understood before attempting any assignments.
 Code within the readings should be attempted prior to beginning assignments.
-There will be one types of weekly assignments, and a final project will be due near the end of the semester.
-The expectation is that learners will gain strong fundamental mastery of coding, troubleshooting, and building programs in R. Concepts covered in this course will build upon each other.
+There are two types of weekly assignment, and a final project is due near the end of the semester.
+The expectation is that learners gain strong fundamental mastery of coding, troubleshooting, and building programs in R. Concepts covered in this course builds upon each other.
 Thus, learners can expect all assessments and assignments to be cumulative.
-Homework assignments will be graded with an autograder.
+Group discussion posts are graded by course staff.
+Homework assignments are graded with an autograder.
 See Autograder section below.
-The final project and some problems within the homework assignments will be graded by course staff when appropriate.
+The final project and some problems within the homework assignments are graded by course staff when appropriate.

 Learning Objectives